 Paknad's advice: "Work is a team sport and there are no solo victories.
 While most of us expect recognition and gratitude from our boss, give as much recognition to others as you'd like to receive.
 Be the person who recognizes the wins and actions of others."

-Today's workers are always "on."
-Even when they're not physically in the office, people are answering emails, taking work calls and completing tasks at all hours of the day and night.
-The constant influx of notifications and communication can make your mental space awfully noisy, which can really hurt your focus at work.
+Even when they're not physically in the office, today's workers are answering emails, taking work calls and completing tasks at all hours of the day and night.
+The constant influx of notifications and communication can make your mental space awfully noisy, which can hurt your focus at work.
 That's why Melanie Wells, founder and clinical director of national psychotherapy franchise The Lifeologie Institute, recommends taking a few minutes every day to remove these distractions and reset your mind.

 Robinson's advice: "Nobody cares how busy you are, because everyone is busy.
 This shows a lack of awareness of other people, and ultimately doesn't look good [on you.]
 Having a positive attitude and not complaining shows that you're level-headed and do well under pressure."